Humboldt, Saskatchewan: History

-On May 1, 1885, Humboldt became the site of a large supply depot under Maj.
-Lt.-Colonel G. T. Denison of the Governor Generals' Body Guard.
+On May 1, 1885, Humboldt became the site of a large supply depot under Lieutenant-Colonel George Taylor Denison III of the Governor General's Body Guard.
 A combined force of approximately 460 men built an elaborate series of entrenchments, converting the station into a fortified military encampment to protect the supplies.
 The troops left Humboldt in July 1885.
 The area was also the site of the first stagecoach robbery in Western Canada.
 Parts of the Carlton Trail in the form of wagon tracks/ruts still exist in the Humboldt area.

 Humboldt in its beginnings was primarily German Catholic.
 It became the largest settlement in the Territorial Abbey of Saint Peter-Muenster also called St. Peter's Colony established by Benedictine monks from St John's Abbey in Collegeville, Minnesota.
 Immigration to the area from both the Northern Plains states of the US and Germany was promoted by the German American Land Company.
 Many immigrants from the German Empire settled in areas in and around Humboldt such as Muenster, Fulda, Pilger, St Gregor and Englefeld.
 Immigrants from the Russian Empire who were ethnic Germans settled in the area west of Humboldt and south of the hamlet of Carmel.

 After being established as a community, Humboldt became an important location in Saskatchewan previously known as the "Heart of the Sure Crop District" for its reliable growing weather, which led the town to become a centre for farming equipment and supply businesses.